cjsequeira/creature/README-DEV.md

 1. NO STATE IN ACTION CREATORS: Action creators never rely on or even read the current application state.
 That is the job of separate logic - most notably the rulebook, which translates events to actions based on the current application state.
 2. NO ACTIONS IN REDUCERS: Reducers never dispatch actions.
 This prevents unpredictable reducer behavior, rendering behavior, and app state changes.
 Action dispatching ALWAYS happens in separate code.

+## Nested Arrow Functions
+Nearly all multi-parameter functions in the Creature system are comma-separated functions, e.g.:

+    export const preFuncTagTouchedFood = (storeType, randM_eventType) =>

+This makes debugging easier.
+However, certain key functions are nested arrow functions, such as:

+    export const randM_seededRand = (minFloatType, maxFloatType) => (seedIntType) =>
+    export const physTypeDoPhysics = (storeType) => (physType) =>

+In the first example, use of nested arrows make possible the construction of "generators" - for example:

+    myGenerator = randM_seededRand(0.0, 1.0);
+    myRandM = myGenerator(seed);

+The action **action_updateSelectPhysTypesRand** relies on just such a generator.

+In the second example, use of nested arrows makes composition easy.
+Many functions that take storeType or physType as the first argument are nested arrow functions, enabling straightforward composition.
+For example:

+    // function chain: must check wall collisions FIRST, because the check could
+    //  adjust the acceleration/speed/heading used for movements pipe
+        (
+            physTypeCheckWallCollisions(storeType),
+            physTypeDoMovements(storeType),
+        )

+        // apply the pipe to the given physType (physType);

 ## Monads